Specialist health roles in SEND

 Working with children, young people, parents and carers

-• bi-monthly SEND Health Café meetings (a meeting of health SEND leads across local health care, chaired by the Designated Clinical Officer)
+• Bi -monthly SEND Health Café (a meeting of health SEND leads across local health care chaired by DCO)

-• monthly intelligence sharing meetings, where SENDIASS report on individual concerns from parents and emerging themes for commissioners to address (Designated Clinical Officer and the Clinical Lead)
+• Monthly intelligence sharing meeting where SENDIASS identify individual concerns from parents and identify emerging themes for commissioners to address

 This information is fed back to commissioners, service leads and governance boards to make sure the needs of parents and carers, children and young people, and other practitioners are heard.